hahaoeoe/TIL/Bioinformatics/NGS/NGS seq 흐름.md

    The per sequence quality score report allows you to see if a subset of your sequences have universally low quality values

+   A plot of the total number of reads vs the average quality score over full length of that read.

+   What to look for: The distribution of average read quality should be fairly tight in the upper range of the plot.

    <br>

 4. Per base sequence content